-David Edwards is counsel in the firm’s Arbitration and Litigation Group, based in London.
+David Edwards is a partner in the firm’s International Litigation and Arbitration Group, based in London.

 Mr. Edwards has acted in some of the world’s largest and most complex shareholder disputes, including the headline arbitration cases arising from Alfa-Access-Renova (AAR)’s dispute with oil giant BP, the major telecom arbitration between Norway’s Telenor and Altimo (Alfa Group’s telecoms business), and acting for Vivendi Universal S.A. in its high-profile dispute with T-Mobile, in three connected Vienna-seated arbitrations, together comprising Europe’s largest telecom arbitrations relating to a shareholders’ dispute worth in excess of €2.5 billion under the rules of the Vienna International Arbitration Centre.

 Notable experience includes:

 successfully acting for AAR in its dispute with BP over the oil major’s attempt to form a US$16 billion strategic alliance with Rosneft, the state-owned Russian oil company, to explore for oil in the Arctic Circle.
 The dispute involved obtaining an emergency injunction blocking the deal from the High Court in London and subsequently progressing a fast-track arbitration, in order to seek and obtain from the arbitration tribunal (seated in Stockholm) rulings that the deal was prohibited under the parties’ shareholders agreement, that the injunction should remain in place, and ultimately that BP and Rosneft were unable to proceed without including the AAR-BP joint venture vehicle, TNK-BP.
 In 2011, the Global Arbitration Review and the Financial Times “Innovative Lawyers Report” recognised Skadden for our role in this representation;

 representing leading Russian telecommunications group Altimo in its defence of arbitration proceedings under the UNCITRAL arbitration rules commenced by Telenor;

 representing an offshore construction company in its US$150 million ICC arbitration (Geneva) against a European oil major relating to a gas production platform in the Iranian gulf;

 acting for a leading U.S. cruise line operator in relation to its US$300 million ICC arbitration dispute (Geneva) with a marine engineering consortium, arising from the construction of podded propulsion systems for use on cruise vessels;